- It is considered politically correct and broad-minded to state that diversity improves innovation.

 - (Neutral) “Diversity studies have shown inconclusive results regarding the impact of educational diversity.”

-- (Neutral) “R&D team size has a significant positive effect on the likelihood of introducing radical and incremental innovation; however the quadratic effect is negative indicating that additional increases in R&D team size will reduce the probability of additional radical and incremental innovations.)
+- (Neutral) “R&D team size has a significant positive effect on the likelihood of introducing radical and incremental innovation; however the quadratic impact is negative indicating that additional increases in R&D team size will reduce the probability of additional radical and progressive changes.)

 - (Neutral) “that although larger firms tend to introduce more incremental innovations than small firms, the oversize can general monitoring costs and management problems that decrease the probability of introducing incremental and radical innovations.”